jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Remove All Assets from Immich Photos:</span>
 - From version 3.0.0 onwards, the Tool supports a feature to 'Remove All Assets from Immich Photos'.
+- To run this feature you have to use the flag _'-irAll, --immich-remove-all-assets'_
 - If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Immich Photos account and will remove ALL the assets and Albums found.
-- To execute this feature, you can use the Flag: _'-irAll, --immich-remove-all-assets'_

   > **⚠ IMPORTANT:**
   > This process is irreversible and will clean all from your Immich Photos account.
 Use it if you are completelly sure of what you are doing.

   ### Example of use:
   ```
-  ./CloudPhotoMigrator.run --immich-remove-duplicates-albums
+  ./CloudPhotoMigrator.run --immich-remove-all-assets
   ```
-  With this example, the Tool will connect to Immich Photos account and will delete all Duplicates Albums found.
+  With this example, the Tool will connect to Immich Photos account and will remove all assets found (including Albums).

 ## <span style="color:blue">Remove All Albums from Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool can be executed a feature to 'Remove All Albums from Immich Photos' from Immich Photos'.
+- From version 3.0.0 onwards, the Tool can be executed a feature to 'Remove All Albums from Immich Photos'.
+- To run this feature you have to use the flag _'-irAllAlb, --immich-remove-all-albums'_
-- If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Immich Photos account and will remove ALL the Albums found.
+- If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Immich Photos account and will remove all the Albums found.
-- To execute this feature, you can use the Flag: _'-irAll, --immich-remove-all-assets'_
-- Optionally ALL the Assets associated to each Album can be deleted If you also include the argument '-rAlbAss, --remove-albums-assets'
+- Optionally ALL the Assets associated to each Album can be removed If you also include the complementary argument _'-rAlbAss, --remove-albums-assets'_

   > **⚠ IMPORTANT:**
   > This process is irreversible and will clean all the Albums (and optionally also all the assets included) from your Immich Photos account.
 Use it if you are completelly sure of what you are doing.

   ### Example of use:
   ```
-  ./CloudPhotoMigrator.run --immich-remove-duplicates-albums
+  ./CloudPhotoMigrator.run --immich-remove-all-albums --remove-albums-assets
   ```
-  With this example, the Tool will connect to your Immich Photos account and will delete all Duplicates Albums found.
+  With this example, the Tool will connect to your Immich Photos account and will remove all Albums found (including all the assets contained on them, because we are using the complementary flag).

-## <span style="color:blue">Delete Empty Albums in Immich Photos:</span>
+## <span style="color:blue">Remove Empty Albums in Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool has a feature to 'Delete Empty Albums from Immich Photos'.
+- From version 3.0.0 onwards, the Tool has a feature to 'Remove Empty Albums from Immich Photos'.
+- To run this feature you have to use the flag _'--immich-remove-empty-albums'_
-- If you configure properly the file 'Config.ini' and execute this Feature, the Tool will connect automatically to your Immich Photos account and will look for all Empty Albums in your Immich Photos account.
+- If you configure properly the file 'Config.ini' and execute this Feature, the Tool will connect automatically to your Immich Photos account and will remove all Empty Albums found.
-- If any Empty Album is found, the Tool will remove it from Immich Photos.
-- To execute this feature, you can use the Flag: _'--immich-remove-empty-albums'_

   ### Example of use:
   ```
-  ./CloudPhotoMigrator.run --delete-empty-albums-immich-photos
+  ./CloudPhotoMigrator.run --immich-remove-empty-albums
   ```
-  With this example, the Tool will connect to your Immich Photos account and will delete all Empty Albums found.
+  With this example, the Tool will connect to your Immich Photos account and will remove all Empty Albums found.

-## <span style="color:blue">Delete Duplicates Albums in Immich Photos:</span>
+## <span style="color:blue">Remove Duplicates Albums in Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool has a feature to 'Delete Duplicates Albums from Immich Photos'.
+- From version 3.0.0 onwards, the Tool has a feature to 'Remove Duplicates Albums from Immich Photos'.
+- To run this feature you have to use the flag _'--immich-remove-duplicates-albums'_
-- If you configure properly the file 'Config.ini' and execute this Feature, the Tool will connect automatically to your Immich Photos account and will look for all Duplicates Albums in your Immich Photos account.
+- If you configure properly the file 'Config.ini' and execute this Feature, the Tool will connect automatically to your Immich Photos account and will remove all Duplicates Albums found except the first one (but will not remove the assets associated to them, because they will still be associated with the first Album).
-- If any Duplicated Album is found, the Tool will remove it from Immich Photos.
-- To execute this feature, you can use the Flag: _'--immich-remove-duplicates-albums'_

   ### Example of use:
   ```
-  ./CloudPhotoMigrator.run --delete-duplicates-albums-immich-photos
+  ./CloudPhotoMigrator.run --immich-remove-duplicates-albums'
   ```
-  With this example, the Tool will connect to your Immich Photos account and will delete all Duplicates Albums found.
+  With this example, the Tool will connect to your Immich Photos account and will remove all Duplicates Albums found except the first one.

-## <span style="color:blue">Delete Orphans Assets in Immich Photos:</span>
+## <span style="color:blue">Remove Orphans Assets in Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool has a feature to 'Delete Orphans Assets from Immich Photos'.
+- From version 3.0.0 onwards, the Tool has a feature to 'Remove Orphans Assets from Immich Photos'.
 - An Orphan asset is an asset that is in your Immich Photos account but is pointing to a non-existing file.
+- To run this feature you have to use the flag _'--immich-remove-orphan-assets'_
-- If you configure properly the file 'Config.ini' and execute this Feature, the Tool will connect automatically to your Immich Photos account and will look for Orphan assets  Duplicates Albums in your Immich Photos account.
+- If you configure properly the file 'Config.ini' and execute this Feature, the Tool will connect automatically to your Immich Photos account and will remove all Orphan assets found.
-- If any Duplicated Album is found, the Tool will remove it from Immich Photos.
-- To execute this feature, you can use the Flag: _'--immich-remove-orphan-assets'_

   ### Example of use:
   ```
   ./CloudPhotoMigrator.run --immich-remove-orphan-assets
   ```
-  With this example, the Tool will connect to your Immich Photos account and will delete all Orphan Assets found.
+  With this example, the Tool will connect to your Immich Photos account and will remove all Orphan Assets found.